airborne-commando/OPSEC-OSINT-Tools/README.md

   - [EXPOSED](https://exposed.lol/): Check email with password hashes, limted with only 4 Checks per 12hrs; feel free to use TOR.

+  - [leakpeek](https://leakpeek.com/): Can only use 5 searches for a free search, will hide most info but with some sluting and the tools listed you should get an idea of WHAT. also use tor if you can to bypass the search limit.

 - Instagram

   - [picuki - an anon Instagram browser that works if you know a username](https://www.picuki.com/) a great for figuring out land markers inside a photo.